• Home

 Funding clubs

-These new peer-to-peer lending clubs have popped up online and they can be a great place for small businesses to raise funds, with reasonable rates.
+These new peer-to-peer lending clubs have popped up online and they can be a great place for small businesses to raise funds, at reasonable rates.

 Make sure the terms of the finance option you go for make sense for your business.
 You don’t want to get stuck with a loan you can’t repay or end up giving too much equity in your business away cheaply.